ietf-wg-cellar/flac-specification/flac.md

 Besides audio files that have a certain number of wasted bits for the whole file, there exist audio files in which the number of wasted bits varies.
 There are DVD-Audio discs in which blocks of samples have had their least-significant bits selectively zeroed, as to slightly improve the compression of their otherwise lossless Meridian Lossless Packing codec.
 There are also audio processors like lossyWAV that enable users to improve compression of their files by a lossless audio codec in a non-lossless way.
 Because of this the number of wasted bits k MAY change between frames and MAY differ between subframes.

-## SUBFRAME CONSTANT
+### Constant subframe
 In a constant subframe only a single sample is stored.
 This sample is stored as a signed integer number, big-endian, signed two's complement.
 The number of bits used to store this sample depends on the bit depth of the current subframe.
 The bit depth of a subframe is equal to the bit depth of the corresponding subblock, minus the number of wasted bits in that subblock, plus 1 bit when it has been converted to a side-channel subframe.
-See also the [section on interchannel decorrelation](#interchannel-decorrelation) and the [section on wasted bits per sample flag](#wasted-bits-per-sample-flag).
+See also the [section on interchannel decorrelation](#interchannel-decorrelation) and the [section on wasted bits per sample flag](#wasted-bits-per-sample).

-## SUBFRAME_VERBATIM
+### Verbatim subframe
 A verbatim subframe stores all samples unencoded in sequential order.
-See [section on Constant subframe](#subframe-constant) on how a sample is stored unencoded.
+See [section on Constant subframe](#constant-subframe) on how a sample is stored unencoded.
 The number of samples that need to be stored in a subframe is given by the blocksize in the frame header.

-## SUBFRAME_FIXED
+### Fixed predictor subframe
 Five different fixed predictors are defined in the following table, one for each prediction order 0 through 4.
 In the table is also a derivation, which explains the rationale for choosing these fixed predictors.

 Order | Prediction                                    | Derivation